Eucladia/toy_language_compiler/README.md

   Unknown,
 }
 ```
-As you can see, I chose to ***not*** include the actual lexeme of the token, but rather the range.
+As you can see, I chose to ***not*** include the actual lexeme of the token, but rather the range of the token from the source file.
 This is a more efficient design, that results in less heap allocations.

 I want the lexer's role to be minimal, which is also why I **don't** parse numbers here.
-The job of resolving and parsing various things will be done in the parser when we're making the AST.
+The job of resolving and parsing various things will be done later in the pipeline.

 ### Parser
 TODO: Fill this out when here

 ### Syntax Checker
 TODO: Fill this out when here

+### Resolver
+The resolver will take care of semantic analysis.
+This includes doing things like making sure variables are initialized before accessing them.

 ### Evaluator (Interpreter)
 Since the language is really simple and it only consists of basic mathemetical operations on integers, we can just convert the infix expression to a postfix one.
 We can then evaluate that easily since postfix expressions remove ambiguity and the need for parenthesis!